 Welcome to our dog portraits in detail gallery.
 We have collated this page of dog portraits to show our portraits truly up close and in detail.
 It can be very difficult for prospective clients to see what their dog portrait could be like when they stand right up close to it.
 Obviously viewers wouldn’t normally be standing too close to a painting or drawing, however we really wanted to show how much detail goes into each portrait.
 If you have already taken a look around our website you will know that we create our portraits in two mediums - oil paintings on canvas and pencil drawings.
 We have used most mediums over the years however we find these the best mediums to portray dogs in.
 As you can see from our close up photos, how much time and dedication goes into them.
 We hope you enjoy viewing our gallery, why not let us know by sharing our page on social media using the buttons below.

-The first close up photo below was taken of a stunning and handsome dog called Ramses.
+The close up photo below was taken of a stunning and handsome dog called Ramses.
 The Oil painting was 14 x 11 inches and you can Nicholas' hand and paint brush next to the painting.
 We try to add brushes into the scene to help give scale to each painting.

 The close up photo below is of a dearly loved and very much missed dog called Billy.
 It's one of our favourite detail photos of Nicholas' dog portraits.
 The angle I took the photo at turned out to be perfect.
 I caught it just as Nicholas was putting the very final touches to Billy's eyes.
 Billy's portrait headed off to Australia and was a real comfort to his family.

 The photo below shows two beautiful Golden Retrievers called Charlie and Eliot painted at 20 x 16 inches.
+You can see their full oil painting on their Golden Retriever Pet Portraits page.

 This is a close up of Wilf's dog portrait where you can see Nicholas is adding some detail to Wilf's nose.
+You can see Wilf in all his glory on his dedicated working cocker spaniel page.

 Thomas was commissioned by clients in the USA as a 14 x 11 inches oil painting, the perfect size for a Corgi!
 Here you can see Nicholas just adding the finishing touches.